eea/eea.facetednavigation/CONTRIBUTING.md

 * If you need to submit a ticket do it under EEA Organisation area (https://github.com/eea) under the respective package, e.g. https://github.com/eea/eea.facetednavigation/issues
 * Submit a ticket for your issue, assuming one does not already exist.
-  * Check that issue/feature is not already reported under EEA official issues register for Zope/Plone at http://taskman.eionet.europa.eu/projects/zope
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * If case state the browser and operating system used.
 * We also keep a discussion lists for most of the public packages under Google Groups.